Scalability Considerations for Impala

 You might wonder, why not leave

-how frequently to use this option depends on your system environment and workload.
+time.
+Whether and how frequently to use this option depends on your system environment

 DISABLE_UNSAFE_SPILLS turned off.
 In that